Childhood and Education Initial Teaching Certification (Grades 1-6) M.S.Ed.

 - Meeting with a department advisor to review college transcripts to determine eligibility prior to applying to the program.

-- A completed Application Requirement Worksheet (included in the application packet) detailing:
+- A completed Application Requirement Workshop (included in the online application) detailing:

 - College-level work in each of the following: English, mathematics, science, and social studies.
 Each applicant will have completed this requirement as an undergraduate or will be required to complete 6 credit hours of study in each of these four disciplines.
-Basic college writing courses (ENG 101 or ENG 102) do not count toward the English requirement.
+Basic college writing courses (CWP 101 or CWP 102) do not count toward the English requirement.

 - Undergraduate major or courses applicable to an acceptable concentration.